Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Introduction

 We illustrate this versatile approach by finding generalized optimal paths in random graphs in the presence of constraints.
 To this end, we study the trajectories of the maximal entropy random walk \cite{burda2009} in an appropriate trajectory ensemble using as observable local activities.
 We also study constrained optimal weight distributions for maximal current or flow on spatial networks by means of the standard random walk \cite{noh2004}.
 These choices have been made as each is uniquely well suited to the problem under study.
 Once the choice of the appropriate process, observables and trajectory ensemble is made for a given problem involving generalized optimal paths or weight distributions, the solution can be found by a few steps of linear algebra.

 While the large-deviation approach lies at the basis of equilibrium statistical mechanics, and is regarded as the natural language for dealing with many problems in non-equilibrium statistical physics \cite{touchette2009}, its application to the study of networks has started only recently.
 We conclude this introduction with a brief summary of some significant recent research.
-In the first work on large deviations of random walks on networks of which we are aware \cite{debacco2016}, the study of path averages of observables associated with random walks on complex networks reveals the existence of localization and mode-switching dynamical phase transitions.
+In the first work, as far as we are aware, on large deviations of time-integrated observables of random walks on networks \cite{debacco2016}, localization and mode-switching dynamical phase transitions are revealed.
 More recently, in a contribution that has strongly influenced our methodology \cite{coghi2019}, such localization phenomena are explained by means of the generalized Doob transform, which is also used to shed new light on the relationship between the maximum entropy random walk and the standard random walk.
-Various other processes have been explored with related methologies in publications dealing with, e.g., percolation transitions in single or multilayer networks subject to rare initial configurations, \cite{bianconi2018,bianconi2019}, paths leading to epidemic extinction \cite{hindes2016,hindes2017}, the connection between the rate of rare events and heterogeneity in population networks \cite{hindes2019}, or large-fluctutation-induced phase switch in majority-vote models \cite{chen2017}.
-Additionally, large-deviation and rare-event techniques have been employed in the exploration of structural properties, such as the assortativity in configuration-model networks \cite{chen2019}, the study of ensembles of random graphs satisfying structural contraints \cite{denhollander2018,giardina2020}, and the existence of a first-order condensation transition in the node degrees \cite{metz2019}.
+Various other processes have been explored with related methodologies in publications dealing with, e.g., percolation transitions in single or multilayer networks subject to rare initial configurations, \cite{bianconi2018,bianconi2019}, paths leading to epidemic extinction \cite{hindes2016,hindes2017}, the connection between the rate of rare events and heterogeneity in population networks \cite{hindes2019}, or large-fluctuation-induced phase switch in majority-vote models \cite{chen2017}.
+Additionally, large-deviation and rare-event techniques have been employed in the exploration of structural properties, such as the assortativity in configuration-model networks \cite{chen2019}, the study of ensembles of random graphs satisfying structural constraints \cite{denhollander2018,giardina2020}, and the existence of a first-order condensation transition in the node degrees \cite{metz2019}.